Feb 22, 2023 | Flooring Canada

 One of the first things you're probably thinking is "what constitutes as texture?"
 Texture can be found in so many home design elements from wallpaper, flooring, furnishings, and even lighting.
 Think about adding an accent wall to your entryway or textured wallpaper in the bathroom.
 Maybe you've had your eye on a board and batten look for the kitchen —give it a shot!

-Backsplash tiling is another excellent way to bring dimension into your design with colour and texture.
+Backsplash tiling is another excellent way to bring dimension into your design with color and texture.
 From random pattern mosaic backsplashes to traditional backsplash with rectangular tiles and checkerboard patterns, backsplash tiles are an easy and customizable way to incorporate pattern into your kitchen, bathrooms and laundry rooms.

 Have you ever heard the phrase build from the bottom up?
 When it comes to home design and flooring, we find this to be a good rule of thumb!
 Start building your canvas for the rest of your interior style to come alive.
 Pick a floor that strikes the eye and inspires the senses.
 The perfect floor looks different for everyone but if you find yourself gravitating towards patterns, you'll have endless option from herringbone pattern wood floors to random length planks to large format tiles.

 “Floor patterns are trending—from herringbone flooring to patterned tile.
 The herringbone is incorporated into tile or wood, sometimes throughout a main floor or in smaller spaces such as an entryway.
 The eye-catching patterned tile is created in a geometric style and is used primarily in powder-room floors, mudrooms, and laundry rooms.
-Terrazzo tile gives a nod to the hugely popular European vibe for interior spaces—one of my favourite looks.
-It’s available in both muted colours and vibrant tones,” according to Kate Davidson, the lead designer at Toronto-based Kate + Co.
+Terrazzo tile gives a nod to the hugely popular European vibe for interior spaces—one of my favorite looks.
+It’s available in both muted colors and vibrant tones,” according to Kate Davidson, the lead designer at Toronto-based Kate + Co.

-Terrazzo, graphic patterns, marble inlays, and boldly coloured slabs and tiles are several flooring options that will be a hit in luxurious interiors.
+Terrazzo, graphic patterns, marble inlays, and boldly colored slabs and tiles are several flooring options that will be a hit in luxurious interiors.
 Look for herringbone flooring incorporated into luxury vinyl tile or wood floors, sometimes throughout a kitchen floor or in smaller areas such as an entryway.

 Design by TRISHA ISABEY Photography by TREVOR COOPER